How We Booked 100+ Meetings at 3 Events in 3 Weeks

 The actual events.
 Events are BACK! 🙌

-So when we attended three events in three weeks, we didn’t prioritize badge scans.
+So when we attended INBOUND, we didn’t prioritize badge scans.

 We prioritized booked meetings.